by Coast and Country Holidays

 Strumble Head is a rocky headland a few miles from Fishguard in North Pembrokeshire, it is also only 50 or so miles from Ireland, but separated by the Irish sea.

-As well as a bird observatory Strumble head is considered to be one best locations in the UK for spotting families of Cetaceans, particularly Porpoises racing through the fast tidal waters of the headland.
+The headland is also well known as a bird observatory – once a wartime lookout post has now been converted to an observatory and was opened by Bill Oddie.
+As well as a bird observatory, Strumble Head is considered to be one of the best locations in the UK for spotting families of cetaceans, particularly porpoises racing through the fast tidal waters of the headland.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!

 We’re incredibly lucky to have so many beautiful gardens to explore here in Wales.
 One of the most impressive...

 The Preseli Hills are not a mountain range, rather a collection of gently rolling hills that span across the...

 There’s plenty of things to do in Fishguard!
 Situated midway between St Dogmaels in the north of Pembrokeshire and...